doughsay/room.js/README.md

     cp db.example.json db.json
     ./server.coffee

-Connect to is using a web browser by going to [http://localhost:8888/](http://localhost:8888/).
+Connect to it using a web browser by going to [http://localhost:8888/](http://localhost:8888/).

+The provided example db has one user who is also a programmer: username=root, password=p@ssw0rd.

 Programming
 -----------

-If you are signed in as a programmer, you can evaluate any CoffeeScript code by using the *eval* command ( *;* shorthand).
+If you are signed in as a programmer, you can evaluate any CoffeeScript code by using the *eval* command (; shorthand).

     eval 2 + 2
     -> 4